AceOfSpades-JFK/MusicPlayer/README.md

 ## Planned features

-- UI to add/remove music to the tracklist
+- Editor UI to add/remove music to the tracklist
 - Track BPM and time-signatures
 - Adjust playback speed
 - Time markers